 Dr. Norman Jacknis

-Senior Fellow, Intelligent Community Forum and Chair of the ICF Analysts
+Senior Fellow, Intelligent Community Forum; Chair of the ICF Analysts

-Dr. Norman Jacknis is Senior Fellow at the Intelligent Community Forum as well as the National Association of Counties.
-He is also the Co-Founder and Chairman of the Gotham Innovation Greenhouse, a collaborative cross-disciplinary group that blends technology and design for exciting new urban experiences.
-Before that, starting in 2008, he was Director, Cisco’s IBSG Public Sector Group (the company’s open innovation and pro-bono strategic advisory group).
+Dr. Norman Jacknis is Senior Fellow at the Intelligent Community Forum as well as a full-time faculty member of Columbia University, teaching executive graduate students about digital services and machine learning.
+Previously, starting in 2008, he was Director, Cisco’s IBSG Public Sector Group (the company’s open innovation and pro-bono strategic advisory group).
 At Cisco, he worked extensively and in-depth with states and local government, the National Association of Counties, the US Conference of Mayors and the staff responsible for the Federal government’s website and citizen engagement.
 Before joining Cisco, Jacknis served more than ten years as CIO and commissioner of Westchester County, NY government, where he was responsible for all of the government’s technology, analytics, Internet and broadband activities, as well as technology-based economic development.
-Under his leadership, Westchester County won numerous awards, including the Center for Digital Government’s top ten digital counties in the country, American City & County's Crown Communities Award for technology and was selected by the ICF as one of the global top seven Intelligent Communities.
+Under his leadership, Westchester County won numerous awards, including the Center for Digital Government’s top ten digital counties in the country, American City & County's Crown Communities Award for technology and was selected by the ICF as one of the global Top7 Intelligent Communities.
 Government Technology Magazine selected him as one of the nation’s "Top 25 Doers, Dreamers and Drivers who, using technology … broke bureaucratic inertia to better serve the public."

 University of Albany